davefiddes/openinverter-can-tool/README.md

 ### Linux

 Linux users may reduce the potential of package conflicts by installing python dependencies from their package manager.
-This should be done before running `pip`
+This should be done before running `pip`.

 #### Fedora